jaguart/kompl/doc/example-options.md

-# Kompl Example - Using the OPTIONS argument
+# Kompl - Using the OPTIONS argument

 The OPTIONS argument sets two main things: